Many reasons for a car breakdown are easy to avoid. For instance, nearly 30% of all failures are due to a flat battery and 10% by lost keys?

 8. Spark plugs – 3%

 - Spark plugs produce an electrical spark that ignites the fuel and air in the engine, causing the pistons to move up and down.
-They do wear out and should be changed when your car has its regular servicing.
+They do wear out and need changing when your car has its regular servicing.

 9. HT (high tension) leads – 3%

-- These carry the spark from the ignition system to the spark plugs.
-They will eventually wear out and fail without warning.
+- HT leads carry the spark from the ignition system to the spark plugs; they will eventually wear out and fail without warning.

 10. Starter motor – 3%

-- The starter motor uses electricity from the battery to turn and start the engine when the car is switched on by the driver.
+- The starter motor uses electricity from the battery to turn and start the engine when the car ignition is switched on.
 If it fails, the car won’t start, and you will be stranded.
-Be aware this happens to drivers from their home; the breakdown services refer to this as a home start, which is usually a bolt on to their standard policies.

 (Percentages are approximate and taken from the RAC Foundation)

-Winter is the worst time of the year for car breakdowns
+Winter is the worst time for your car to break down